Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Share context from home

-Share changes that might affect school (sleep, separation worries, new routines).
+Share changes that might affect school, like sleep problems, separation worries, or new routines.
 Also share what works: visual schedules, short breaks, choice-making, or a calm-down script.

 Collaborate on solutions

 A simple plan works best: one or two clear goals, one or two supports, and a quick way to track progress.
-Review it after 2–3 weeks and adjust.
+Review it after two to three weeks and adjust.

 Influence of external stressors